Oscar Muñoz (artist): Cortinas de Baño (Shower Curtains), installation art/photograph transferred to curtain using acrylics, 1985–1989

 This series marked a turning point in Muñoz's career.
 Up until this point his works had consisted primarily of hyper-realistic charcoal drawings and photographs, so this marked the beginning of exploring the use of new materials in his art.
 Shower Curtains was an installation piece consisting of several bathroom curtains placed side-by-side.
-On each curtain an silhouette of a body is portrayed in different poses, making it look as if someone is standing behind the curtain and taking a shower.
+On each curtain a silhouette of a body is portrayed in different poses, making it look as if someone is standing behind the curtain and taking a shower.
 In order to get the images transferred onto the shower curtains, Muñoz used an airbrush and silkscreen to stain the curtains.
 This technique was meant to make it unclear to the spectator whether or not there was actually someone standing behind the curtain.
 The main idea Muñoz hoped to explore in this piece was the relationship between illusion and truth, and illusion and reality.
 His hope was that through this installation piece, spectators would be invited to join in and reflect on this idea as well.